DrEmpiricism/ConvertTo-PfW/README.md

 - Exports the new Windows 10 Pro for Workstations WIM and EI.CFG to the user's desktop or the specified SavePath.

 # How is the executable version different from the script version?
-- The executable uses C# code with a wrapper to natively access and WIM's metadata and convert its default XML values to Windows 10 Pro for Workstations specific values.
-As such, it does not require any additional files to change the default values for its conversion.
+- The executable uses C# code, which utilizes the WimGapi.dll, to natively access the WIM file's handle where it can access the XMDocument metadata.
+This metadata is then retrieved and set using a PowerShell function wrapper.
-- It's entirely drag and drop.
+- Simply drag and drop a WIM file or ISO onto the .EXE to begin the conversion process.

 # Requirements
-- Windows 10 Home Fall Creator's Update ISO media or Install.WIM (All-in-One or Single-Index).
+- Windows 10 Home Fall Creator's Update ISO media or Install.WIM (All-in-One or Single-Index), that contains Windows 10 Home (Core).